Tropical methods for building real space sextics with totally real tritangent planes: Tropical hyperflexes

 \autoref{fig:5b6b} depicts the resulting pieces of the Newton subdivisions of $\tilde{\sextic}$, and the corresponding subgraphs of $\Gamma'$, $\Lambda_l'$ and $\Lambda_r'$.
 By construction, we know that the point $P_1$ lie on the slope-one edge $e$ of $\Gamma'$ adjacent to either $v_r$ or $v_l$.
 In turn, condition~\eqref{eq:N} ensures that the same is true for $P_1'$.
 Note that this forces $\val(r'-r)=\val(s'-s)$, an identity which was not a priori expected.

-The information of $p_1$ and $p_1'$ provided earlier ensure that $P_1'$ lies in the relative interior of $e$, but $P_1$ could agree with the lower vertex of $e$, which we denote by $v'$.
-Notice that the location of $v'$ is uncertain, due to the lack of precisions on $\val(\tilde{a}_{00})$.
+Furthermore, this information also implies that $P_1'$ lies in the relative interior of $e$, but $P_1$ could agree with the lower vertex of $e$, which we denote by $v'$.
+Notice that the location of $v'$ is uncertain, due to the lack of precisions on $\val(\tilde{f}(0,0))$.

+We analyze two cases, depending on the relative position of $P_1$ and $v'$.
+Both situations would lead to a contradiction, thus proving $\ell$ cannot have an initial hyperflex.
+As usual, we denote by $\tilde{a}_{i,j}$ the coefficient associated to the monomial in $x',y'$ with exponent vector $(i,j)$ featured in $\tilde{f}$.